nickoala/pnpi/README.md

 Plug n Pi Server requires a shell script `raspi-config` (adapted from the [official configuration tool](https://github.com/RPi-Distro/raspi-config)) to perform some system operations.
-It has to be placed alongside the `pnpi`
-executable:
+You have to tell `pnpi` where it is.
+I prefer them in the same directory:

 ```
 cp src/pnpi/raspi-config .
 chmod +x raspi-config
 ```

-Then, `pnpi` is ready to run.

-Run it, and you will get a few seemingly error messages.
+Run it as below.
+You will get a few seemingly error messages.
 They are normal, being the result of testing those built-in components (e.g. USB hub, ethernet adapter) on Raspberry Pi's USB bus:

 ```
-$ sudo ./pnpi
+$ sudo ./pnpi -d .

 2018/06/10 17:01:29 Requesting switch: {1 1 1d6b 0002}
 2018/06/10 17:01:29 Cannot switch to accessory mode: {1 1 1d6b 0002}, libusb: i/o error [code -1]